OpenNews/srccon-2022/attendees.md

 Accessibility will take shape in this online format in a few different ways:

  * **Financial access:** We have a limited number of free scholarship tickets and a limited number of [participation stipends](/scholarships) available to help people who wouldn't otherwise be able to attend.
 To apply for a stipend, just let us know on the [call for participation form](/participation/form).
  * **Language access:** SRCCON will be conducted in English, with all talks and a portion of sessions transcribed by a professional stenographer.
 We're also exploring automated closed captioning for other sessions.
-As there is attendee interest, we'd be thrilled to support small group meetups in languages other than English.
+As there is attendee interest, we'd be thrilled to support meetups in languages other than English.
 Let us know about any meetup ideas [by email](mailto:srccon@opennews.org) or in the [call for participation form](/participation/form).
  * **Timing access:** We've planned to have a mix of asynchronous sessions and timed sessions taking place largely between 9am-9pm ET, to make it easier for people from a variety of time zones to participate as well as for all participants to manage attending sessions alongside other responsibilities.

 If you have other access needs, [please let us know](mailto:srccon@opennews.org).
 We're doing our best to accommodate as many accessibility needs as we can and will keep attendees updated about adjustments to the program, details about platforms, and how to access all aspects of the event.